Pnwcomputers/The-Computer-Handbook/Part VII - Practical Tips & Advanced Basics/Chapter 18 - Software Management/Chapter18-SoftwareManagement.md

 ### What's Next?

-In **Chapter 19**, we'll cover **Performance Optimization**—the essential knowledge you need to systematically manage system resources for lasting speed.
+In [Chapter 19](../Chapter%2019%20-%20Performance%20Optimization/Chapter19-PerformanceOptimization.md), we'll cover **Performance Optimization**—the essential knowledge you need to systematically manage system resources for lasting speed.

 **Remember:** The most expensive software isn't the kind you buy - it's the bloatware you don't remove.